 - the recommendation papers from the relevant team at the FCA

-- a draft of the notice which formed the basis of the team’s recommendation to the RDC or RTC and a formal list of documents
+- a draft of the notice which formed the basis of the team’s recommendation to the RDC or executive decision maker and a formal list of documents

 - the preliminary or final investigation report (if there was one) and any response you sent to the report